-12. The Panel does not consider that any part of its decision should turn on whether the Wrap Information is formally part of the bidder's statement, or is said to accompany the bidder's statement.
+12. The Panel notes that the policy set out above is not based on any view as to the implications for liability if the Wrap Information is not formally part of the bidder's statement but rather merely accompanies the bidder's statement.
 Documents which merely accompany the bidder's statement will lose the potential liability defences set out in section 670D.